Why Most E-Commerce Sellers Still Struggle with Product Photo Editing

 How can I edit product photos for free without Photoshop?
 Free options include GIMP, Photopea, and Pixlr's free tier, but all of them still require manual editing skills like layer masks and selections.
 For a fundamentally easier approach, AI text-based editors let you type edit instructions in English.
 Some offer free tiers or trials.
 The trade-off is clear: free manual tools cost significant time, while paid AI tools cost a subscription but save hours per image.

-What is the best AI tool for editing product photos for e-commerce?
 It depends on what you need.
-For text-based editing of existing photos, where you upload a product image and describe changes in English, Nightjar is purpose-built for e-commerce with product preservation, catalog consistency, and automatic marketplace compliance (2048x2048 output, white background support).
+For plain-English editing of existing photos, Nightjar is purpose-built for product photography.
+It is used by 10,000+ brands and is designed around product preservation, catalog consistency, and marketplace-ready output controls (2K and 4K resolution, white background support, structured /ratio and /format commands).
 For background removal only, Photoroom and remove.bg are popular options.
-For a full Photoshop replacement with AI assist, Adobe Firefly is integrated into Photoshop but still requires Photoshop skills.
+For a Photoshop-adjacent experience with AI assist, Adobe Firefly is integrated into Photoshop but still requires Photoshop skills.

 Can AI edit product photos using text instructions?
 Yes.
 You type instructions like "remove the shadow," "make the background white," or "add soft lighting from the left," and the AI applies the change to your existing photo.
 This is different from AI image generation, which creates new images from scratch.
 Text-based editing preserves your original product and modifies only what you specify.